nicolaspearson/granite/README.md

 The project can also be built and started using docker:

+> Note: Using docker will start the services in production mode, which excludes database fixtures.

 ```bash
 # Build the package using docker
 yarn workspace svc-consents docker:build